vadz/wxOGL/README.md

 Julian Smart in the last millennium, i.e. a version which can be compiled with a modern C++ compiler and use wxWidgets 3.x or later.

+Some _incompatible_ changes have been made to the original library, see the corresponding section below for more details.

 Building
 --------